ELECTRICAL ENGINEERING (EENG)

 View Course Learning Outcomes

-- Learn the basics of nonlinear analysis and design techniques for active rf and microwave devices.
+- Learn the basics of microwave measurement techniques.

 EENG532.
 LOW TEMPERATURE MICROWAVE MEASUREMENTS FOR QUANTUM ENGINEERING.
 3.0 Semester Hrs.